awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-create.md

 ```

 By default, it returns the name of the fleet, the device fleet ARN, the Amazon S3 bucket URI, the IAM role, the role alias created in AWS IoT, a timestamp of when the fleet was created, and a timestamp of when the fleet was last modified\.

-A description of the fleet is returned if one was provided\.

 ```
 { "DeviceFleetName": "sample-fleet-name",